dipdup-io/dipdup/CONTRIBUTING.md

 - Single quotes MUST be used for string literals.
 - Meaningful comments are highly RECOMMENDED to begin with `# NOTE:`, `# TODO:`, or `# FIXME:`.
 - f-string formatting is RECOMMENDED over other methods.
 Logging is an exception to this rule.
+- Plain `type: ignore` hints without error code are not recommended, but not forbidden.

 ## Packaging